rotki/rotki/docs/api.rst

 .. http:get:: /api/(version)/blockchains/ETH/modules/aave/balances

-   Doing a GET on the aave balances resource will return the balances that the user has locked in Aave along with their current APYs.
+   Doing a GET on the aave balances resource will return the balances that the user has locked in Aave for lending and borrowing along with their current APYs.

    .. note::
       This endpoint can also be queried asynchronously by using ``"async_query": true``